All things fuel cells and stationary power

 Stationary fuel cells are used for a range of applications, including backup power, primary power generation or as an integrated power supply in the form of smart grids.
 They offer high efficiency, reliability, and the ability to provide clean energy, making them suited to a variety of industries.
+In this article, we explore the top 4 applications of stationary fuel cells in more detail.

 What is a fuel cell?